4RohanSinha/CppND-Capstone-Project/README.md

 # CppND-Capstone-Project

-This is the project for the Capstone Project in the Udacity C++ Nanodegree Program. <br />
+The &lt;Insert Project Name&gt; is the project for the Capstone Project in the Udacity C++ Nanodegree Program. <br />

 THIS IS A WORK IN PROGRESS.
 FILL IN DESCRIPTION HERE.<br /><br />